Midnight-Github/Productivity-Tracker-App/README.md

 This project is currently under development.

 ## Overview
-The Productivity Tracker App is a GUI-based tool designed to help users track time spent on various activities and generate reports and analyses.
-It provides features for a multi-user system with simple password authentication, time tracking, and built-in variations of the Pomodoro technique, all in a simple and intuitive interface.
-A terminal command-based version of the app is also available.
+The Productivity Tracker App is a command-based tool designed to help users track time spent on various activities and generate reports and analyses.
+It provides features for a multi-user system with simple password authentication, time tracking, and built-in variations of the Pomodoro technique.
+A gui-based version of the app is also available.

 ## Features
 - **User Authentication**: